Australia From Your Living Room

-Listen to Triple J to get up to date with the latest Aussie tunes
+Listen to Triple J to get up to date with fresh Aussie tunes

 Elders: Wisdom from Australia’s Indigenous Leaders by Peter McConchie is a gripping book composed of a series of chapters authored by different tribal elders from around Australia.
 They speak simply and movingly, and their tales are accompanied by visually stunning photography to illustrate the beauty of Australia's remote corners.

 If you’re in need of a laugh, watch Will, Jay, Simon, and Neil bumbling their way around the country in The Inbetweeners 2.
 From campfire sing-a-longs, feeding dolphins, having an “accident” on a water slide, and having to be rescued from the outback, this film is a hilarious tongue-in-cheek guide at what not to do when visiting Australia.

 Fancy something a bit more dramatic and inspiring?
 Then you can’t go wrong with the most successful Australian film ever made – Crocodile Dundee.
 A classic, feel-good film that still ticks all the boxes after more than 30 years.
 Mick Dundee is a good-hearted, plainspoken, cheerful Aussie who goes on an adventure from the outback to the Big Apple with a reporter from New York.
 It’ll have you saying “That’s not a knife.
 THAT’s a knife!” for days.